A Spanner for the Day After: Building reliable spanners in one dimension

 Let $\IRX{n}$ be the ground set, and assume that $n$ is a power of two, and let $h = \log n$.
 Let

-where $c$ is a sufficiently large constant ($c\geq512$).
-We first connect any $i \in \IRX{n}$, to all the vertices that are in distance at most $3N$ from it, by adding an edge between the two vertices.
+where $c$ is a sufficiently large constant (e.g., $c\geq512$).
+We first connect any $i \in \IRX{n}$, to all the vertices that are within distance at most $3N$ from it, by adding an edge between the two vertices.
 Let $\Graph_0$ be the resulting graph.

 Let $i_0 = \log N$.
 For $i=i_0, \ldots, h-1$, and $j=1,\ldots, N$, let